Subprocesses In BPMN

 Although at first it may seem that subprocesses and diagram links serve the same purpose and are therefore easily interchangeable, a closer look reveals that the use cases of the two features are different.
 In the following, we will clarify when links should be used and when you should fall back on subprocesses.

-During modeling, subprocesses should always be checked for reusability within other processes.
-If there are multiple uses for a subprocess, it should be modeled separately from the parent process so that it can be integrated by multiple processes.
-This can be done easily by creating a link within the parent process that points to the isolated sub-process.
-This way, complex processes can be created from existing sub-processes, resulting in service-oriented process modeling, which increases the reusability of the processes and reduces the maintenance cost.
+The subprocesses created as collapsed subprocesses on a seperate level using our new feature are a part of the parent process and also of the XML-file representing the process.
+During modeling, subprocesses should thus always be checked for reusability within other processes.
+If there are multiple uses for a subprocess, it should be modeled separately from the parent process.
+Processes which should include the seperate process as a subprocess may use the call activity BPMN element.
+This can be done easily by creating a link within the parent process from the call activity that points to the isolated subprocess.
+This way, complex processes can be created from existing subprocesses, resulting in service-oriented process modeling, which increases the reusability of the processes and reduces the maintenance cost.

 It can be seen that subprocesses and diagram links are not mutually exclusive, but are complementing each other in various situations.
 As always, it all comes down to context.